Professional Technical Degree

 Sub-Total Credits

-General Biology, Cell Biology Emphasis (BIOL& 160), Field Methods in Ecology (BIOL 299), Introduction to Botany (BOT 101), Chemical Concepts (CHEM& 110), Introduction to Chemistry (CHEM& 121), Introduction to Economics (ECON 101), Survey of Environmental Science (ENVS& 100), Introduction to Physical Geology (GEOL& 101), Natural Resources Internship (NATR 260) or Introduction to Oceanography (OCEA& 101) are recommended.
+The following courses are recommended to fulfill this requirement: General Biology, Cell Biology Emphasis (BIOL& 160), Field Methods in Ecology (BIOL 299), Introduction to Botany (BOT 101), Chemical Concepts (CHEM& 110), Introduction to Chemistry (CHEM& 121), Introduction to Economics (ECON 101), Survey of Environmental Science (ENVS& 100), Introduction to Physical Geology (GEOL& 101), Natural Resources Internship (NATR 260) or Introduction to Oceanography (OCEA& 100).

 Your personal educational plan will vary based on many factors including: